vladi-rh/rhoai-genaiops-lab-instructions/docs/1-the-ai-orientation/2-llm-usage-control.md

-### 🔍 Hands-on Exercises
+### 🔍 Hands-on Exercises - Do LLMs have built in Memory?

-1. Send a message asking "What did you learn today?"
+Send a message asking "What did you learn today?"

 And then send another message asking "What did I say in the last message?"